-Parents are required to provide diapers and wipes for their children.
-Parents must ensure that the child has diapers in order for services to be rendered.
+- Parents are required to provide diapers and wipes for their children. - Parents must_ensure that the child has diapers in order for services to be rendered. - The RHC CDC will provide resources for those families who need assistance obtaining diapers, etc.

-TOILET TRAINING
+TOILET LEARNING

 This is a monumental milestone for young children.
-Toilet training is an intricate process that requires time and patience, among other things, as this will ensure that the overall experience is good for the child and parent.
-How do you know if your child is ready to be toilet trained?
+Toilet learning is an intricate process that requires time and patience, among other things, as this will ensure that the overall experience is good for the child and parent.

+How do you know if your child is ready to learn how to us the toilet?

-- 1. Child is uncomfortable in a soiled diaper. - 2.
-Children may be able to follow simple directions. - 3.
-Child is often dry when changing a diaper.
+- Child is uncomfortable in a soiled diaper.

+- Children may be able to follow simple directions.

+- Child is often dry when changing a diaper.

-- 4. Child pulls down & up bottoms.
+- Child pulls down & up bottoms.

-- 5. Child seems to be interested in the toilet.
+- Child seems to be interested in the toilet.

-- 6. Nighttime dryness
+- Nighttime dryness